m7a/lp-puppeteer-pdf-wkhtmltopdf/README.md

 	chromium --headless --disable-gpu --no-pdf-header-footer --print-to-pdf=masysma.net.pdf https://masysma.net

-While this indeed creates a PDF, not even a custom page size cannot be set via the command line.
+While this indeed creates a PDF, not even a custom page size may be set via the command line.
 The general approach of using a headless browser seems to still be the best bet when looking for an alternative to WKHTMLTOPDF.
 In order to get more options, a tool interfacing using the web browser's own API is required.

 ## Introducing Puppeteer